Teaching Facilities & Lab Highlights

 Polymers and Composites Processing Laboratory

-Description of laboratory.
-The Polymers and Composites Processing Laboratory is designed to teach students the relationships among processing variables, microstructure and mechanical performance of molded polymer products.
-This lab and the bio lab (described below) serve as important links between our undergraduate program and research activities.
-This laboratory has the following major items of equipment.
+This lab and the bioprocessing lab (described below) serve as important links between our undergraduate program and research activities.
+The Polymers and Composites Processing Laboratory houses the following major pieces of equipment:

 |